 Certain non-IFRS measures are utilized by the Company as measures of financial performance.
 Non-IFRS measures do not have any standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
-Non-IFRS measures presented include assets under administration, assets under management and figures that exclude significant items.
+Non-IFRS measures presented include assets under administration, assets under management, book value per diluted common share, and figures that exclude significant items.